kmarkley/Indigo-State-Tree-Actions/README.md

 	HouseState_Home_Sleep			False
 	HouseState_Home_Wake			True

-This makes it very easy to refer any state in conditions for Schedules and Triggers.
+This makes it very easy to refer to any state in conditions for Schedules and Triggers.

 #### Context Variables

-There is a variable to store currect contexts as a list _(note the double-underscore)_:
+There is a variable to store current contexts as a list _(note the double-underscore)_:

 	HouseState__Contexts			[u'Rain',u'Guests']